aaron123432/ProjectInstruction/README.md

  a.
 A given account has an associated privilege that will determine what they can view

  b.
 Some minor integration with this for the 'Home' forms and 'Stock' forms

+##### 5. added Main page   (Sarah Noshin)

+a. created  varaitions of main page form based on user acesss and permission

+b. created navigation bar for user to access different part of the app
 ### Bug Fixes

 #### Android App: